scher-lab/IL17.TNF_Biologics_manuscript/README.md

 Code affiliated with the manuscript, "IL-17 Inhibition in Spondyloarthritis Associates with Subclinical Gut Microbiome Perturbations and a Distinctive IL-25-Driven Intestinal Inflammation"

 For feasibility code is split across Figures, Supplementary Figures and Tables.
-The following figures/tables are not included because they did not require computational analysis:
+The following figures/tables are not included because they did not require computational analysis:\n Figure 06\n
-Figure 06
-Supplementary Figure 13
+Supplementary Figure 13\n

 Note that code was adjusted to reflect only the data in the figures/tables.